 - Improper shoes/slippers

 Every hospital has its own set of policies about conducting fall risk assessments with the use of a specific fall risk assessment tool, fall prevention strategies, and reporting and treatment procedures when falls occur.

-However, universal fall precautions form the backbone for fall prevention programs.
+However, universal fall precautions form the backbone for programs to prevent falls in the hospital.